 - Exit 109

-Radford's literary and arts magazine, Exit 109, features the talents of student artists, writers and photographers.
+Exit 109, features the talents of student artists, writers and photographers.
 Exit 109 is published each spring and is distributed free on campus.
-Exit 109 holds premiere parties for every new issues, and also hosts poetry readings several times per year, which showcase student-created works of poetry, literature and sometimes music.
+Exit 109 holds premiere parties for every new issue and also hosts poetry readings several times per year, which showcase student-created works of poetry, literature and sometimes music.

 Contact Exit 109